 1.)
-If you hear and see a murder of crows swarming something, it could very well be a horned owl.
+If you hear and see a murder of crows swarming something, there could very well be a horned owl nearby.
 They are a predator of crows.

 2.)
 It takes approximately 28 lbs. of force to pry open the clenched talons of a horned owl!